ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 (SSN) of the business owner.
 Where the Tax ID uniquely identifies the business, the SSN uniquely identifies an individual.

-It is possible for such business identifiers to be represented as GLUE URNs.
-An identifier's expression as a GLUE URN does not change the privacy characteristics of that identifier.
-The same cautions and concerns need to be taken with the GLUE URN representation as with the original identifier.
+It is possible for such business identifiers to be represented as GLUE URIs.
+An identifier's expression as a GLUE URI does not change the privacy characteristics of that identifier.
+The same cautions and concerns need to be taken with the GLUE URI representation as with the original identifier.

-Implementers storing or evaluating GLUE URNs are encouraged to be aware the privacy characteristics of each identification scheme represented by an Authority Identifier and to appropriately handle any GLUE URN which violates privacy policies.
+Implementers storing or evaluating GLUE URIs are encouraged to be aware the privacy characteristics of each identification scheme represented by an Authority Identifier and to appropriately handle any GLUE URI that violates privacy policies.

 # IANA Considerations